COVID-19 Notice: The health and safety of our staff, clients, and the communities we serve is our top priority.

 Bankruptcy and Credit Score

-What is Bankruptcy and Credit Score?
+What are Bankruptcy and Credit Scores?

 Bankruptcy is a legal process designed to help individuals and businesses deal with overwhelming debt and financial difficulties.
 When someone declares bankruptcy, they essentially admit that they are unable to meet their financial obligations and need assistance in managing or alleviating their debt burden.
 The primary goal of bankruptcy is to provide a fresh start by restructuring debts or, in some cases, discharging certain debts altogether.